FilipPaskalev/Password-generator/README.md

 [![demo screenshot](./assets/imgs/05-javascript-challenge-demo.png)](https://filippaskalev.github.io/Password-generator/)

 > [!IMPORTANT]
-> You can find deployed version of the project on 👉[here](https://filippaskalev.github.io/Password-generator/) or by clicking on the picture above. ☝️
+> You can find deployed version of the project on 👉[direct link here](https://filippaskalev.github.io/Password-generator/) or by clicking on the picture above. ☝️

 ## References